musfiq-dehan/Web-service-provider/README.md

   <h1 align="center"> MRDTechBD</h1>
-  <p align="center">A simple responsive website only using HTML and CSS</p>
+  <p align="center">A simple responsive website only using HTML and CSS
   <br><br>
   (No backened part added in this website.
 This is only the frontend)<br>
   This is a Web Service Provider Site.
-Where seller showcasing his product and services.
+Where seller showcasing his product and services.</p>

   <h3 align="center"><a href="https://musfiqdehan.github.io/Web-Service-Provider-Site/" alt="view">Click here to view the full site</a>     </h3>